Who Are We?

 Stormwater runoff occurs when rainwater flows over impervious, or hard surfaces, picking up pollutants like pet waste, vehicle fluids, litter, and fertilizer and carrying it, untreated, directly to our waterways.

 ...millions of gallons of polluted stormwater runoff flow directly into our waterways, causing shellfish closures and swimming advisories.
 High levels of bacteria in runoff have caused shellfish closures in Bradley and Hewletts Creeks and swimming advisories in Banks Channel near Wrightsville Beach.
-Luckily, we can help!
-By installing BMPs, we can turn back the clock on stormwater pollution and help to Heal Our Waterways!
+Luckily, we can make a difference.
+By installing Stormwater Solutions, we can turn back the clock on stormwater pollution and help to Heal Our Waterways.

 Then and Now: Hewletts Creek